robcarver17/pysystemtrade/docs/production.md

 ### Python

 You can use Python itself as a scheduler, using something like [this](https://github.com/dbader/schedule), which gives you the advantage of being platform independent.
-However you will still need to ensure there is a Python instance running all the time.
+However, you will still need to ensure there is a Python instance running all the time.
 You also need to be careful about whether you are spawning new threads or new processes, since only one connection to IB Gateway or TWS can be launched within a single process.

 ### Manual system